This article originally appeared on VICE Canada.

-The RCMP is currently under pressure as aboriginal leaders have called for an independent inquiry after a discovery by the CBC of a shocking abuse of power that occurred in a Manitoba detachment.
+The RCMP is currently under pressure as aboriginal leaders have called for an independent inquiry after the CBC discovered a disturbing abuse of power that occurred in a Manitoba detachment.

 The broadcaster obtained documents revealing that in 2011, constable Kevin Theriault took an aboriginal women home to pursue what he called a "personal relationship" several hours after she was arrested for intoxication and checked into a holding cell.
 The story, which went live on Thursday, further details how his colleagues provoked Theriault via text message to see "how far he would go" and goes on in detail about how the senior officer in the detachment at first said "it wasn't right" for Theriault to take the woman out of custody but eventually acquiesced, saying, "You arrested her, you can do whatever the fuck you want to do."